 It is also recommended, for a permanent solution, to disable the Windows service running the aforementioned program:

-- Press the windows key in the computer's keyboard
+Press the Windows key on the computer's keyboard.

 Many HP Laptops are affected by a bug in their sound driver "Conexant Audio".
-We have not found a consistent workaround but try the steps further down in this article.
-We are working with HP to solve the issue.
+We are continuously working on finding a consistent workaround and in the meantime recommend following the steps further down in this article.

 HP EliteBook 840 G5 Notebook PC